conversion pixel

 When it comes to your phone’s connection with either network, SIM cards are essentially the brain of your device.

-There are three basic sizes of SIM card: the standard, the micro, nano.
+There are four basic sizes of SIM card: the standard, the micro, nano, and esims.

-Of the 3, the Standard is the original SIM and the largest.
+Of the four, the Standard is the original SIM and the largest.
 Today, these are mainly used on older phones.

 The Micro SIM card is essentially a standard SIM card with the extra plastic around the circuit board trimmed off.